UMAprotocol/uma-docs/developers/optimistic-oracle-v3/data-asserter.md

 #### Asserting data

 `assertDataFor` method allows any data provider to assert some value of `data` for the associated `dataId`.
-The caller sets the `asserter` as the address that will recive bonds at resolution of the data assertion (this could be their address as well).
+The caller sets the `asserter` as the address that will receive bonds at resolution of the data assertion (this could be their address as well).

 ```solidity
    function assertDataFor(